 Our biological intelligence appears in three ways known as Doshas (Vata, Pitta and Kapha).
 The Doshas control all aspects of our physical body i.e. Dhatu: tissue anatomy/structure, Mala: tissue by-products and Srotas: physiology/function of Dhatu and Mala.

 Vata controls everything to do with movement, coordination and communication.
 Pitta controls everything to do with digestion/reduction and heat production.
 Kapha controls everything to do with structure/synthesis, cohesion and lubrication.
 Vata governs homeostasis.
 Pitta enables catabolic processes (ones that reduce tissues and liberate heat and energy).
 Kapha enables anabolic processes (ones that build tissues and conserve energy).

-The Doshas govern our bodies.
+The Doshas as their underlying energies govern our bodies and how they function.
 No one organ or system operates in isolation from them.
 However, most organs have a predominance of one or two Doshas.
 In the case of the male sexual anatomy and physiology, Vata and Kapha dominate.
 Vata through the mobile aspect, and Kapha via structure.
 In the female body, Pitta and Kapha dominate.
 However, both men and women have all three Doshas acting together to some extent.

 Vata Dosha is appearing more through the function of movement.
 It enables sensory stimulation, arousal, erection, orgasm and movement of sexual fluids prior to and during ejaculation.

 Kapha is appearing through the production of structure and substance.
 It assures the volume and quality of sexual fluids (sperm, semen, pre-ejaculate or pre-cum) as well as the structure of the testicles, prostate, penis and all the connections between them.